ProvableHQ/leo/documentation/cli/deploy.md

   [UNUSED] Base fees in microcredits, delimited by `|`, and used in order.
 The fees must either be valid `u64` or `default`.
 Defaults to automatic calculation.
 --skip <SKIP>...
   Skips deployment of any program that contains one of the given substrings.
+--rename <NAME>
+  Deploy the program under a different name, producing a genuinely distinct on-chain deployment.
+Programs importing the original name are not redirected to the renamed copy.
 --enable-ast-spans
     Enable spans in AST snapshots.
 --enable-initial-ast-snapshot